lidajav/School_District_Analysis/README.md

 ![School_summary](Resources/school_summary.png)

-- The school summary was affected by also decrease in % passing math, reading and overall.
+- The school summary was affected by an increase in % passing math, reading and overall.

 **The New School summary for Thomas School**

 ![Thomas school excluding 9 grade](Resources/Thomas_school_new.png)

-**The School Summary for Thomas School before removing grade 9**
+**The School Summary for Thomas School including grade 9**

 ![Thomas school including 9 grade](Resources/Thomas_school.png)